ansys/grantami-jobqueue/doc/source/user_guide/index.rst

    server_url = "http://my_grantami_server/mi_servicelayer"
    client = Connection(server_url).with_autologon().connect()

-For more information on how to connect to Granta MI using other authentication methods, see :ref:`ref_grantami_jobqueue_connection` in the API reference documentation.
+For information on how to connect to Granta MI using other authentication methods, see :ref:`ref_grantami_jobqueue_connection` in the API reference documentation.